Valleyleaf/BoD/README.md

 ## 📖 Lessons (What has this project teached me)
--Choose and research hosting platform beforehand.
+- Choose and research hosting platform beforehand.
 I went through 3 seperate platforms before landing with render.
--Go with a mobile first approach for css.
+- Go with a mobile first approach for css.
 It's easier to scale something up than it is to scale something down.
--Separating functions away from react components can make for cleaner code with proper documentation.
+- Separating functions away from react components can make for cleaner code with proper documentation.